EPA settlements with Suncor shed light on decades of environmental injustice in North Denver

 Molina says that the story of Suncor and its impact on the area should serve as a worldwide warning.
 She encourages others to take a look at the contaminated water, the generations of health issues and disinvestment and consider what will happen if it continues.

-“What happens if these things aren’t addressed?” asked Molina, “We're going to die.
+“What happens if these things aren’t addressed?” asked Molina, “We're going to just die.
 The whole humankind.
 We're going to continue to make communities that are already stricken by poverty, by illnesses, even further down the hole.
-And when I say down the hole, that means death.”
+And when I mean down the hole, that means death.”

 The search for solutions